jenny-gerbracht/Orciraptor_agilis_2021/README.md

 1. [MISSING, UPLOAD SRA!]
 Download of *Mougeotia* sp.
 RNA-seq data
 2. Run readprocessing_and_assembly.sh, output is *de novo* transcriptome assembly of *Mougeotia* sp.
+3. Predict ORFs to use later for decontamination: transdecoder.sh

 ## Module 2: Read processing of *Orciraptor agilis*